Kings Highway safety upgrade

 Aug 2023 – Mulloon overtaking lane works start

-Work to construct a new eastbound overtaking lane on the Kings Highway at Mulloon will start from Monday 28 August for seven months, weather permitting.
+Work to construct a new eastbound overtaking lane on the Kings Highway at Mulloon started on Monday 28 August.
+The work is expected to be complete in mid-2024, weather permitting.
 Work hours are 7am to 6pm on weekdays and 8am to 1pm on Saturdays.

 Changed traffic conditions will be in place during work hours for the safety of workers and motorists, including lane closures and a reduced speed limit of 40 km/h.